Top 15 Major International Cycling Events in the World

 - Tirreno-Adriatico - since 1966.
 Nicknamed the "Race of the Two Seas", is an elite cycle race in Italy, run between the Tyrrhenian and Adriatic coasts.
 Traditionally held in the early part of the season, it is considered to be an important preparation for the Milan–San Remo classic race.
 It is part of the UCI World Tour, cycling's highest level of professional men's races.

-- TOUR DE FRANCE - since 1903.
+- 111th Edition Tour de France 2024 - will be held from 29 June to 21 July.
+Since 1903.
 Annual bicycle race that covers approximately 3,600 kilometres (2,200 mi) throughout France and bordering countries.
 The race lasts three weeks and attracts cyclists from around the world.
 The race is broken into day-long segments, called stages.
 Individual times to finish each stage are totalled to determine the overall winner at the end of the race.
 The rider with the lowest aggregate time at the end of each day wears a yellow jersey.
 The course changes every year but it has always finished in Paris.
 The Tour de France is the best known and most prestigious of cycling's three "Grand Tours".

 - Tour de Suisse - since 1933.
 Annual cycling stage race in Switzerland.
 Raced over nine days, the event covers two weekends in the latter half of June.
 Along with the Critérium du Dauphiné, it is considered a proving ground for the Tour de France.